 Honolulu, on Oahu, is the largest city in Hawaii and has superb restaurants and amazing nightlife.
-Because Waikiki, a district of the city of Honolulu, is where the majority of visitors stay on Oahu, it’s no surprise that there’s a huge variety of nightlife options to explore.
+Because of Waikiki, a district of the city of Honolulu is where the majority of visitors stay on Oahu, it’s no surprise that there’s a huge variety of nightlife options to explore.

 You’ll discover fine dining and live music at hotels and resorts throughout Waikiki.
 Club and bar venues like RumFire in the Sheraton Waikiki or The Yard House in the Waikiki Beach Walk and The Shack Waikiki are popular spots for locals and visitors alike.